dustinswales/ccpp-doc/CCPPtechnical/source/AutoGenPhysCaps.rst

 ------------------------------
 ccpp_number_constituents
 ------------------------------
 This is an interface that can be used by the host model to determine how many constituents have been registered across both the host and the schemes.
-It includes an optional "advected" flag so the host can grab the number of advected OR non-advected constituents only if that is relevant.
+It includes an optional "advected" flag so the host can grab the number of advected (if ccpp_number_constituents is called with advected=.true.)
+OR non-advected constituents (if ccpp_number_constituents is called with advected=.false.).
+Not supplying the advected flag argument will return the TOTAL number of constituents.
 Usage:

 ``call ccpp_number_constituents(num_flds, advected, errcode, errmsg)``